fuzzylabs/evidently-monitoring-pattern/README.md

 ## Jupyter Notebook or Terminal

 From this point, you have the option to continue the demo by following the instructions below or you continue this demo with [`demo.ipynb`](https://github.com/fuzzylabs/evidently-monitoring-demo/blob/secondFeature/demo.ipynb) (included in this repo) using Jupyter Notebook.
+The notebook will provide an breif explanation as we go through each steps.
+Alternatively, you can check out [**How does the demo works?**](#explain) to see how each individual component works with each other and how are the datasets generated.

 ## Download and prepare data for the model